AndreiAlexandruParaschiv/sfheadless/README.md

 ## Output Structure

-The script creates a well-organized directory structure:
+The script creates a directory structure:

 ```
 results/